Harsha0107/pomodoro-timer/README.md

 ## How to Use

 1. Open the project in a browser.
-2. Click Start to begin a work session.
+2. Click Start to begin a focused work session.
 3. Use Pause or Reset whenever needed.
-4. Adjust the session timings in the settings section to match your preferred workflow.
+4. Adjust the session durations in the settings section to fit your preferred workflow.
-5. After each work session, the app automatically switches to a break session.
+5. After each work session, the app automatically switches to the next break session.

 ## Project Structure

 - index.html: Main page structure
-- style.css: Styling and responsive layout
+- style.css: Styling, layout, and responsive design
 - script.js: Timer logic, session transitions, settings, and sound playback
 - sounds/bell.mp3: Audio file played at session completion

 ## Customization

-You can change the default timer values by editing the settings form in the app or by modifying the default values in the JavaScript file.
+You can change the default timer values directly in the app using the settings form, or update the default values in the JavaScript file if you want a permanent change.

 ## Running Locally

-You can open index.html directly in a browser, or serve the folder with a simple local server if you prefer.
+You can open index.html directly in a browser, or serve the folder with a simple local server.

 Example: